-This incident brought to light the functionalities within the unregulated data brokerage sector.
+Lessons from Equifax brought to light the functionalities within the unregulated data brokerage sector.
 A slew of new laws was proposed in Congress, including bills to back national data breach notification, correction and credit report errors and specifically a ‘Freedom from Equifax Exploitation Act.’
 Another unusual proposal, known as the Data Broker Accountability and Transparency Act, that suggested how data broker companies must be compelled to implement enhanced privacy and security practices.

 The data breach at Equifax was a watershed moment for the company.
 Despite the measures that it took to contain the incident, what made it into an absolute failure was how the company responded in the aftermath of the breach.
 When Equifax promptly reacted to the data breach, it made specific choices that eroded consumer trust entirely by weakening the perception of its capability, integrity and caring.
 The manner of response led to a judgment not just for the company but for the entire data brokerage sector as a whole.

 Today, while it is evident that data breaches seem to be the new standard, it can still be prevented with robust document security tools such as digital rights management (DRM).
 As can be seen that data breaches expose personal data and credentials to be misused in various ways, including identity theft, keeping customers personal information private is a prerogative for every company that deals with data.
 Document DRM could be a viable and valuable strategy for companies looking to deter threats from accessing secured content.
 Besides avoiding data breaches and ensuring your data is not copied, the most significant advantage in the DRM-based world is protection from authorized users misusing information.